 More and more, foxes are being seen in urban areas.
 And it’s no wonder: weighing in at only about 12 pounds, they make for easy prey for coyotes.
 Urban areas provide foxes with something of a safe-haven from their larger, hangrier cousins.
 These havens are also rife with food.
-Speaking of food, some of their prey (birds, squirrels, chipmunks) are active only during the day.
+Speaking of food, some of their prey (foxes can be great at getting rid of squirrels and chipmunks) are active only during the day.
 So if you do see a fox out during the day, don’t panic.
 It’s probably not rabid.
 It’s probably just hunting.
 And when it’s done, it’s probably gonna go back to it’s den under your shed, where once a year, unless you do something to break the cycle, it’s gonna give birth to around six kits.

 *Warning: Some fox species are federally protected.
 Know the applicable laws for your particular region before continuing.